 A Charter School and Component Unit of the District School Board of Hillsborough County, Florida

 Cash and Investments

-Cash deposits consist of demand deposits and a money market account with a financial institution.
+Cash deposits consist of demand deposits and money market accounts with a financial institution.
 Deposits on hand at financial institutions are insured by the Federal Deposit Insurance Company up to \$250,000.